 Iowa railroad jobs are predominantly home to Class I railroads as four of the seven operate there including Union Pacific, BNSF Railway, Canadian National, and Canadian Pacific (through its ownership of the Dakota, Minnesota & Eastern).
 Norfolk Southern also operates into Iowa but only via trackage rights.
 Along with a handful of Class III, shortlines and one Class II, regional (which only account for about 35% of the state's trackage), Amtrak also operates through the state.
-If you are interested, to get an idea of what Iowa's railroad network looks like today and the freight and traditionally hauls year-to-year please click here to view the Association of American Railroads' report of the state.
+Please note, contacting me regarding possible openings or inquiries about various positions (I occasionally receive such requests) is of little use as you will need to contact the railroad(s) itself.

 If you are seriously considering of have an interest in becoming a railroader please be aware that the work can be quite demanding.
 While railroading has always been a job that requires at least some physical ability, with so much mechanization now available the biggest issue affecting railroaders, especially train crews, is fatigue.
 This most often occurs on Class I railroads whose systems stretch half way across the country resulting in crewmen/women to spend 12 hour days in the cab of a locomotive for days, and days, at a time (not to mention the time spent in hotels away from home).

 Of course, the pay is excellent along with retirement and benefits.
 However, this drawback is something to really consider if time with your family is very important to you or you simply don't think such long hours are worth it.
-Smaller railroads, like shortlines and regionals, offer better and more normal working hours although the pay is not quite the same.
+Smaller railroads, like short lines and regionals, offer better and more normal working hours although the pay is not quite the same.
 Also, for college students interested in management positions many Class Is offer graduate or internship summer programs to get your foot in the door.